Thursday, 15 December 2005

 Soon he was crying.
 Big tears coming down on his cheeks.
 He was catholic he said, and divorce won't be right.
 But he had no other way.
 It was destroying him and he couldn't bear it any more.

-We walked outside and the rain drops probably helped in stoping his crying.
+We walked outside and the rain drops probably helped in stopping his crying.

 "Good night, I am really tired, must go back to bed now!"
 I said.
 "Good night" he mumbled after me as I walked towards my room, thankful that it was in another wing of the hotel.

-I am transcribing old articles in Hindi.
-Articles written by papa, when he was alive.
-Or, written about him, after his death.
+I am transcribing old articles of my father in Hindi for my website, Kalpana.it.
+Those articles written by papa, when he was alive, during 1960s and early 1970s.
+There also some articles written about him, after his death, by other writers and journalists.

-Mummy collected all of those and made neat packages.
+Mummy, my mother, she collected all of those writings and made neat packages.
 Mankind articles here, Kalpana articles here, stories here...
-All the life cupped into yellowing, crumbling papers.
+All his life's work collected into yellowing, crumbling papers.
 His and hers.
 He did it for living and she did it for him.

-She is retired, let her do it.
-She will keep busy, I'd thought.
+She is retired, let her do it, it will keep her busy, I'd thought.

 Then she wanted them to be printed.
-Collected works of ... all the essays on student movement of Bihar ... all the articles on the famine, on Gandhi, on socialism...
-She made the photocopies of the files, sending them to this or that person.
+Collected works of Om Prakash Deepak... all his essays on the students' movement of Bihar during the 1970s guided by Jai Prakash Narayan (JP), all his articles on the famines, on Gandhi, on socialism, and so on.
+She has made the photocopies of the files, sending them to this or that person.

 An old friend of papa said, "Why don't you pay to get them printed?
-Two of you are living abroad.
+Two of you (I and my sister) are living abroad.
 All of you earn good money.
 What does a little money mean to you?
 Pay to get them printed, they will be useful."

-And mummy, her memory is becoming RAM, gets erased quickly.
+And my mother, her memory is becoming fleeting like the RAM memory of my computer, it gets erased quickly.

 Give them to me, few at a time, I will transcribe them, I offered.
 And then I will put them up on the web at Kalpana, I thought.
 We went together to the old cupboard, that once used to hold the medicines in my clinic.
 It is full of rotting papers.
 Old files smelling of crumbling papers.
-She hardly remembers, what is there in which file, and gets worked up.
-Can't forget watching her sitting there on our old sofa with old papers strewn all around her, the pain in her eyes.
+She hardly remembers, what is there in which file, and gets worked up when I ask her.
+I can't forget watching her sitting there on our old sofa with old papers strewn all around her, the pain in her eyes.

-And so I sit here at the computer.
-Slowly transcribing in Hindi.
-Writers, journalists, socialist leaders, friends and colleagues of papa.
 It was his world, that I knew about but I hardly stopped to look at.
 I was there, but I was too busy living my life.
 Now I read about them and fragments of memories come back slowly.
-Kishen Patnaik, Ashok Seksaria, George Fernandes, Jay Prakash Narayan... names and faces.
+Kishen Patnaik, Ashok Seksaria, George Fernandes, Jai Prakash Narayan... names and faces.
+His old papers are introducing my father back to me.
+I realise that he was gone too soon and I had no opportunity to know him as a person, I had only known him as my father.

 I prefer being myself and her being herself.
 That way it is more fun.
 I suddenly think of how little time we actually spend together, we are too busy in running all the time.
 Or in writing blogs (only me!).